top of page

 Shakey’s – Quick Serve Restaurant

 Around the corner from Ferris’s house, a comfortable pizza joint is the regular hangout for locals looking to grab a slice and catch the game on TV.
 The cozy, wood-paneled interior is packed with red-and-white-checkered tables and the walls are plastered in framed pictures of sports teams and Chicago celebrities.
-We place our order at the center counter, choosing between pizza and other all-American favorites, then find a seat in the main room.
-A plethora of TVs around the space show an exciting baseball game in the Chicago Cubs stadium and if we watch closely, we may even be able to catch a glimpse of Cameron and Ferris in the stands.
+Guests place their orders at the center counter, choosing between pizza and other all-American favorites, then find a seat in the main room.
+A plethora of TVs around the space show an exciting baseball game in the Chicago Cubs stadium and if they watch closely, they may even catch a glimpse of Cameron and Ferris in the stands.

 DOWNTOWN